api3dao/old-api3-docs/docs/dapis/developers/README.md

 ## Starter Project

-The
+The starter project
 [data-feed-reader-example](https://github.com/api3dao/data-feed-reader-example)
-starter is an example project for reading from dAPI a on the Polygon Mumbai testnet.
+is an example GitHub project that reads from a dAPI on the Polygon Mumbai testnet.
 Be sure to read through the [README.md](https://github.com/api3dao/data-feed-reader-example/blob/main/README.md) and some of the example code such as the